The Bankrate promise

 Full coverage car insurance

-Collision insurance pays for the damage to your car caused by hitting another vehicle or object, regardless of fault.
-A deductible will apply to this coverage and is based on the deductible you select for the policy.
+Collision coverage pays for the damage to your car caused by hitting another vehicle or object, regardless of fault.
+A deductible will apply to this coverage based on the amount you select.

-Comprehensive insurance, also called other-than-collision coverage, pays for the damage to your car not covered by collision.
+Comprehensive coverage, also called other-than-collision coverage, pays for the damage to your car not covered by collision.
 This includes:

 - Broken windows or windshields